 Duration: Two days and two nights

-Trail hopping in the Alleghenies is equal parts water, forest and a bit of railroad lore, just for kicks.
-It's a hiker & biker wonderland, with endless trail combinations to explore, and a place for solitude and a bit of sightseeing on the side.
-Nestled among the valleys, there's even the city of Huntington, a study in the eclectic and named as "the fifth coolest small town in America."
-Over the river and through the woods and around the Horseshoe Curve … these trails really mix it up, all in the unspoiled wilderness of the Alleghenies and Her Valleys.
+Trail hopping in the Alleghenies is equal parts water, forest and a bit of railroad lore.
+It's a hiker and biker wonderland, with endless trail combinations to explore, and a place for solitude and a bit of sightseeing on the side.
+Over the river and through the woods and around the Horseshoe Curve - these trails really mix it up, all in the unspoiled wilderness of the Alleghenies.

 No, not the railroad tracks again.
-It's the local minor league baseball team, the AA affiliate for the Pittsburgh Pirates.
+It's the local minor league baseball team - the AA affiliate for the Pittsburgh Pirates™.
 Catch a game under the lights in what's widely considered the finest minor league ballpark in the country.
-With the "Skyliner" rollercoaster as a backdrop along with the scenic Allegheny Mountains – there really isn't a more scenic or intimate way to watch baseball.Read More >
+With the Allegheny Mountains as a backdrop, there really isn't a more scenic or intimate way to watch a baseball game.Read More >

-Fall asleep with visions of the Allegheny Mountains dancing in your head.
 This quaint hotel is located in the old railroading town of Altoona, just minutes away from the Railroaders Museum and Lakemont Amusement Park.
-It's the perfect place to rest after a day of outdoor activities.Read More >
+Be sure to relax your muscles in the heated indoor pool before you curl up and fall into an easy sleep in one of Hampton’s comfortable guest rooms or one-bedroom suites.
+This hotel is the perfect place to rest after a day of outdoor activities.Read More >

 You'll feel like a member of the Continental Army when you step into this Revolutionary War stockade surrounding six log cabins.
 This fort was built in 1778, and although it's now reconstructed, it still looks the part.

 This amusement park has been around since 1894, which makes it one of the oldest in the United States.
 But don't worry, Lakemont Park still knows how to party.
 A ride on Leap-the-Dips is an absolute must.
 It's the world's oldest roller coaster, you know.